*written by Audrey Simmons

 It might be themed stickers or small toys.
 It might be short YouTube videos.
 There is controversy about the health of offering food or treats as a motivator or reward, but I’ve found some success in offering a single chocolate chip or other small item for each broad task.
 Another thing that my kids in particular respond to is games– we can transition to a reading lesson if they know that I’ll sit and play an alphabet or word game with them, like Bananagrams or Pairs in Pears, after we finish or to aid the transition.
 Be willing to try this even if you feel like your child should be “too old” for such motivators!

-But as for today, do not lose heart!
+Do not lose heart!
 Do not grow weary of doing good.
 And you are doing good, giving your child(ren) a safe, attachment-fostering learning environment and presenting them with educational material.
 Our goals might sound like “teaching him to read” or “getting through algebra,” but ultimately your goal is to be faithful in the job you’ve been given and loving your child well.
 Your reward will come from God, not from your child.
 Take a deep breath, remember your child is not the enemy, and know that you aren’t alone.